-4.10 Loss or damage to the home, persons, or property directly or indirectly caused by termites, other insects, birds, vermin, rodents, or other wild or domestic animals.

-4.11 Loss or damage resulting from the use of the home for nonresidential purposes.

-4.12 Loss or damage caused by failure to maintain proper temperatures (heating and cooling) within the home.

-4.13 Loss or damage to utility services that were not installed by the Builder.

-4.14 Any condition which does not result in actual damage to the home, including, but not limited to, uninhabitability or health risk due to the presence or consequence of electromagnetic fields (EMFs), radon gas, mold, formaldehyde, or other pollutants and contaminants; or the presence of hazardous or toxic materials.

-4.15 Bodily injury or damage to personal property.

-4.16 Loss or damage caused by, or resulting from, abnormal loading of Structural Elements by the Homeowner, which exceeds design loads as mandated by codes.

-4.17 Consequential damages including, but not limited to, costs of shelter, food, and transportation; moving and storage; any other expenses related to inconvenience or relocation during repairs to the home; and any diminution of the market value of the home.
+- 4.10 Loss or damage to the home, persons, or property directly or indirectly caused by termites, other insects, birds, vermin, rodents, or other wild or domestic animals. - 4.11 Loss or damage resulting from the use of the home for nonresidential purposes. - 4.12 Loss or damage caused by failure to maintain proper temperatures (heating and cooling) within the home. - 4.13 Loss or damage to utility services that were not installed by the Builder. - 4.14 Any condition which does not result in actual damage to the home, including, but not limited to, uninhabitability or health risk due to the presence or consequence of electromagnetic fields (EMFs), radon gas, mold, formaldehyde, or other pollutants and contaminants; or the presence of hazardous or toxic materials. - 4.15 Bodily injury or damage to personal property. - 4.16 Loss or damage caused by, or resulting from, abnormal loading of Structural Elements by the Homeowner, which exceeds design loads as mandated by codes. - 4.17 Consequential damages including, but not limited to, costs of shelter, food, and transportation; moving and storage; any other expenses related to inconvenience or relocation during repairs to the home; and any diminution of the market value of the home.

-4.18 Loss or damage to elevators, Solar Systems,Smart Home Components and Consumer Products which may be included within the home.

-SECTION 5: Requesting a Home Repair
+5: requesting a home repair

-5.1 Procedure
+5.1 procedure

-If you believe there is a construction defect covered by this Limited Warranty, you must take these steps:
+If you believe there is a construction defect covered by this Warranty, you must take these steps: